NCHSAA boys' soccer state playoffs set to begin

 First Flight (8-0-2) won the NCC championship and earned the No. 3 seed in the East Regional.

-The Nighthawks will host No. 14 seed Clinton (8-2-0) in a first round match Tuesday at 5 p.m.
+The Nighthawks hosted No. 14 seed Clinton (8-2-0) in a first round match Tuesday at 5 p.m.

 The Dark Horses earned a state playoff berth as an at-large out of the East Central Conference.